 MIT makes transparent solar panels Transparent solar panels — think about it for a moment: Sheets of transparent glass or plastic film that also generate electricity.
 It’s almost the perfect solution for all our energy needs, generating free power from every available surface, window, and computer display.
 The concept of transparent solar panels isn’t new, of course, but it now looks like they’re finally finding their way to market: Ubiquitous Energy, a startup that was spun off from MIT last year, is developing a technology and patent portfolio and hopes to bring affordable transparent solar panels to market soon.
 At this point, you might be wondering how transparent solar cells actually work — after all, if it’s transparent, how can it absorb light energy?
-The simple answer is that light energy comes in many frequencies (colors), but as far as we humans are concerned, it is only the visible wavelengths — from blue, through green and yellow, to red — that really matter.
+The trick, then, is creating a solar cell that only absorbs IR and UV radiation, while letting visible light pass straight through.
+This is Ubiquitous Energy’s transparent solar cell, in front of an LCD display showing the Tetons.

 I used Google Glass: the future, with monthly updates The frosted-glass doors on the 11th floor of Google’s NYC headquarters part and a woman steps forward to greet me.
 This is an otherwise normal specimen of humanity.
 Normal height, slender build; her eyes are bright, inquisitive.
 She leans in to shake my hand and at that moment I become acutely aware of the device she’s wearing in the place you would expect eyeglasses: a thin strip of aluminum and plastic with a strange, prismatic lens just below her brow.
+Google Glass.
 What was a total oddity a year ago, and little more than an experiment just 18 months ago is now starting to look like a real product.
 But as I release from that handshake and study the bizarre device resting on my greeter’s brow, my mind begins to fixate on a single question: who would want to wear this thing in public?
 Sticky TOC engaged!
 Finding Glass Finding Glass I was about to beta test Glass myself.
 "Why are we even working on Glass?
 Steve goes on.
 I get it.
-Maybe, but obviously the Glass team doesn’t want to wait to find out.
+Google-level design Google-level design But seriously.

 Next-Gen Video Format H.265 Is Approved, Paving The Way For High-Quality Video On Low-Bandwidth Networks The ITU has approved a new video format that could bring 4k video to future broadband networks, while also making streaming HD video available even on bandwidth-constrained mobile networks.
 The H.265 standard, also informally known as High Efficiency Video Coding (HEVC), is designed to provide high-quality streaming video, even on low-bandwidth networks.
 The new video format is the successor to the H.264 codec, which nearly every video publisher has standardized after the release of the iPad and several other connected devices.
 It seems crazy now, but once upon a time, Apple’s adoption of H.264 and insistence on HTML5-based video players was controversial — especially since most video before the iPad was encoded in VP6 to play through Adobe’s proprietary Flash player.
 The hope is that, through improved compression techniques, H.265 will enable publishers to stream 1080p video with about half as many bits as required today.

 The first flexible, fiber-optic solar cell that can be woven into clothes An international team of engineers, physicists, and chemists have created the first fiber-optic solar cell.
 These fibers are thinner than human hair, flexible, and yet they produce electricity, just like a normal solar cell.
 The US military is already interested in weaving these threads into clothing, to provide a wearable power source for soldiers.
 In essence, the research team started with optical fibers made from glass — and then, using high-pressure chemical vapor deposition, injected n-, i-, and p-type silicon into the fiber, turning it into a solar cell.
+Functionally, these silicon-doped fiber-optic threads are identical to conventional solar cells, generating electricity from the photovoltaic effect.
 The lead researcher, John Badding of Penn State University, says the team has already produced “meters-long fiber,” and that their new technique could be used to create “bendable silicon solar-cell fibers of over 10 meters in length.”
-Moving forward, the potential for flexible, woven solar cells is enormous.
-These fibers also have two other intriguing properties that still need to be investigated.

 149$ en précommande